Love Must be Free

 C. Be led by the Spirit

-Psalm 91:1–2, He who dwells in the shelter of the Most High with abide in the shadow of the Almighty.
-I will say to the Lord, “My refuge and my fortress, My God, in whom I trust!”
+The righteous man is very effective in his life because he’s come to grasp this relationship where God is the Father and we’re under.
+This is where in Psalm 91:1–2, it’s such a great verse— “He who dwells in the shelter of the Most High Will abide in the shadow of the Almighty.”
+Dwell there.
+Stay there.
+In the shadow of the Almighty.
+“I will say to the LORD, ‘My refuge and my fortress, my God, in whom I trust.’”

 One of the most powerful examples in scripture of the importance of staying under the authority of your father and the danger that comes when you do not is the “Parable of the Prodigal Son” Jesus gives us in Luke 15.
 Jesus gives us a parable: Yeoman comes to his father, I want my inheritance early.
 The father gives him his share.
 He leaves the house and he goes into the city and he spends his money on worldly living, women parties, all that.
 What is the picture for us?
 He moved himself out from underneath the father, he’s not under the father anymore: “I’m my own man, no one tells me what to do.”
 And he goes into the city and he spends all of it on wild living.